 • Adaptability

-To highlight your education, this section should include the following details:
+Your education section should include the following details:

 • School, college, university or training provider